aws/sagemaker-hyperpod-cli/README.md

 * `label-selector` (dict[string, list[string]]) - Optional.
 A dictionary of labels and their values that will override the predefined node selection rules based on the HyperPod `node-health-status` label and values.
 If users provide this field, the CLI will launch the job with this customized label selection.
 * `deep-health-check-passed-nodes-only` (bool) - Optional.
 If set to `true`, the job will be launched only on nodes that have the `deep-health-check-status` label with the value `passed`.
 * `scheduler-type` (enum) - Optional.
 The scheduler type to use.
 Currently, only `Kueue` is supported.
 * `queue-name` (string) - Optional.
-The queue to submit the job to, which is created by an admin.
+The queue to submit the job to, which is created by the cluster admin users in your AWS account.
 * `priority` (string) - Optional.
-The priority for the job, which needs to be created by an admin and match the name in the cluster.
+The priority for the job, which needs to be created by the cluster admin users and match the name in the cluster.
 * `auto-resume` (bool) - Optional.
 If set to `true`, the job will automatically resume after a failure.
 Note that `auto-resume` currently only works in the `kubeflow` namespace or the namespace prefixed with `aws-hyperpod`.
 To enable `auto-resume`, you also should set `restart-policy` to `OnFailure`.
 * `max-retry` (int) - Optional.
 The maximum number of retries if `auto-resume` is `true`.
 If `auto-resume` is set to true and `max-retry` is not specified, the default value is 1.
 * `restart-policy` (enum) - Optional.
 The PyTorchJob restart policy, which can be `Always`, `OnFailure`, `Never`, or `ExitCode`.
 The default is `OnFailure`.
 To enable `auto-resume`, `restart-policy` should be set to `OnFailure`.
 * `volumes` (list[string]) - Optional.
-Add a temp directory for container to store data in the hosts.
+Add a temp directory for containers to store data in the hosts.
 * `persistent-volume-claims` (list[string]) - Optional.
-The pre-created persistent volume claims (PVCs) that the data scientist can choose to mount to the containers (admin responsibility).
+The pre-created persistent volume claims (PVCs) that the data scientist can choose to mount to the containers.
+The cluster admin users should create PVCs and provide it to the data scientist users.
 * `results-dir` (string) - Optional.
 The location to store the results, checkpoints, and logs.
-Users should gain the storage location from cluster admins.
+The cluster admin users should set this up and provide it to the data scientist users.
 The default value is `./results`.
 * `service-account-name` - Optional.
 The Kubernetes service account that allows Pods to access resources based on the permissions granted to that service account.
-The cluster admin should create the Kubernetes service account.
+The cluster admin users should create the Kubernetes service account.

 ### Getting Job Details